ankit-rathi/Designing-Decision-Systems/chapters/16_Data_Platforms.md

 * Scalable and well-designed platforms ensure that data pipelines remain reliable as organizations grow and decision systems become more sophisticated.
 * Without this infrastructure, advanced analytics and machine learning systems would struggle to operate effectively.

-The next chapter explores how organizations design **data pipelines that move information across these platforms**, ensuring that data flows reliably from source systems to intelligence applications.
+**Transition to the Next Chapter**

+Data platforms provide the infrastructure for storing, processing, and serving information at scale.
+However, infrastructure alone is not enough—decision systems depend on data that is reliable and trustworthy.
+The next chapter examines how organizations establish data trust through quality monitoring, governance, and transparency.

 ---